MounikaBoini/Infix-To-Postfix-Prefix-Converter/README.md

 # Overview
 This is basically a responsive webpage created using basic HTML, CSS and JAVASCRIPT.
 There is an input box where you can enter the infix expression and get the desired output by selecting the conversion method buttons which are given above the inputbox.
-The required result will appear in the last box i.e below the input box.
+The required result will appear in the last box.
 # Refer this link for full page view of webpage
 link: https://codepen.io/mounika22/full/RwgWJbb